Tadeusz Kotz: Biography

-Tadeusz Kotz was born in Grabanów as Tadeusz Koc on 9 August 1913 to a family of wealthy farmers.
-After school he entered the cadet flying school in Dęblin.
+He was born Tadeusz Koc in 1913 in Grabanów, then under Russian rule.
+His farming parents initially worked for a landowner, then farmed their own land in the village of Kłoda.
+After his general schooling, Tadeusz entered the cadet flying school in Dęblin.
 Later, he served in the Polish Air Force as a fighter pilot.

+Combat service during second world war

-During the Invasion of Poland in 1939, Kotz fought with the Polish 161st Fighter Escadrille air unit of Łódź Army.
-He shot down his first enemy Messerschmitt on 2 September 1939, and also shared in the destruction of a Junkers Ju-86 while piloting a PZL P.11 airplane.
-On 16 September he shot down a Soviet reconnaissance bomber Polikarpov R-5.
+After Nazi Germany and the Soviet Union invaded Poland in 1939, Kotz fought in the Polish 161st Fighter Escadrille air unit of Łódź Army.
+He shot down his first German Messerschmitt on 2 September 1939, and also shared in the destruction of a Junkers Ju-86 while piloting a PZL P.11 airplane.
+He was most probably the pilot, who shot down a Soviet reconnaissance bomber Polikarpov R-5 on 17 September near Stanisławów (it was confirmed in his immediate report, although he denied that he had attacked the bomber in his memoires written long after the war).

-After Poland was defeated, Kotz was ordered to evacuate to Romania along with other pilots.
-He escaped via Yugoslavia and Greece to France, and then to the UK to serve with the Royal Air Force.
-Commencing in late 1940, Kotz served with No 317, No 308 and No. 303 Squadron, flying the Spitfire.
+With Poland in defeat, Kotz was ordered to evacuate to Romania along with other pilots.
+He escaped via Yugoslavia and Greece to France, and then to England to serve with the Royal Air Force (RAF).
+Starting in late 1940, Kotz served with RAF squadrons 317, 308 and 303, flying the Spitfire.

-Later, he became a Squadron Leader with No. 303 Squadron.
-In February 1943 Kotz was shot down in combat with II./JG 26 over Northern France, but evaded capture and returned to England via German-occupied France in record timing, Spain and Gibraltar to return to the UK on 21 February 1943.
-This escape report, along with a copy of his combat report dated 3 February 1943 was held classified and put on a secret list until 1973.
+Later, he became a squadron leader with No. 303 Squadron.
+On 3 February 1943, Kotz was shot down in combat with II./JG 26 over northern France.
+Parachuting down, he landed in a potato field a few kilometers from the German airport at Saint-Omer.
+He made contact with members of the French Resistance, who arranged his transport to Paris.
+Then, via Saint-Jean-de-Luz, the Pyrenees, San Sebastián and Madrid, Kotz reached British-controlled Gibraltar, from where he flew back to England.
+He reported to Northolt on 21 February, 18 days after getting shot out of the sky.
+The report of his escape, along with a copy of his combat report dated 3 February 1943, was held classified and put on a secret list until 1973.
 In September 1944, he attended the Aviation School in Weston-super-Mare.
-His wartime score was 3 and 3 shared destroyed, 2 probables, and 3 damaged.
+His wartime score was three planes destroyed and three shared-destroyed, two probable destructions, and three damaged.

+Post-war life

-He was demobilized in 1948.
+Kotz was demobilized in 1948.
 He married and settled in Swaziland in Africa and then moved to Collingwood, Ontario, Canada, where he spent the remainder of his life.
 While in Canada, he published a book of memoirs.
-Błękitne niebo i prawdziwe kule ("Blue sky and real bullets"), in 2005.
+Błękitne niebo i prawdziwe kule (Blue Sky and Real Bullets), in 2005.
 He died on 3 June 2008 at a nursing home in Collingwood, aged 94.
+He was buried at Saint Mary’s Roman Catholic Cemetery in Collingwood.